Skip to content

 1 Relocations only (no redundancy) Volume unavailable during outage.
 Recovers when node with storage returns.

-2 1 node failure Reads and writes continue from the remaining copy, then recovery or replacement
+2 1 node failure Reads and writes continue from the remaining replica, then recovery or replacement

-3 2 simultaneous node failures Reads and writes continue from the remaining copies, then recovery or replacement
+3 2 simultaneous node failures Reads and writes continue from the remaining replicas, then recovery or replacement

 What's Next